6 things to tell your editor before they start

 ☑ Schedule, deadlines

-Most editors will charge an express fee for rush jobs—if they accept rush jobs; a responsible editor will decline the project if they don’t think they can reasonably meet your deadline.
+Most editors will charge an express fee for rush jobs—if they accept rush jobs.
+A responsible editor will decline the project if they don’t think they can reasonably meet your deadline.

 ☑ Payment schedule, when to send the invoice